AP-692/The-Maid-of-Kent-Elizabeth-Barton1/README.md

 [^ref21]:Collins, A. H., p, 217.
 [^ref22]: “The History Press, When Henry VIII Met the Holy Maid of Kent."
 [^ref23]: “The History Press, When Henry VIII Met the Holy Maid of Kent."
+[^ref24]: “The History Press, When Henry VIII Met the Holy Maid of Kent."

 ***Bibliography***